yutianwuldeo/GR6901/week3_git.md

 need to do this once per JupyterHub, and can revoke access any time.
 You can always provide access to your own personal repositories, but might need approval from admins of GitHub organizations if you want to push to repos in that organization.

+### Making a Pull Request

+Once the new feature branch has been pushed to the contributor’s personal repository, a PR can be created that asks the maintainers of the upstream repository to merge the contents of the feature branch on the contributor’s repository into the main branch on the upstream repository.
+Specifically, the steps are the following, performed on the upstream remote:

+1. Click on “Pull Requests” in the top navigation bar
+1. Click on “New Pull Request”
+1. Under “Compare changes”, make sure that `base` is set to `main`, and `compare` is set to the name of your feature branch, `fix-typo`
+1. Click on “Create Pull Request”
+1. A PR window should open up.
+Provide a descriptive title, and any helpful comments that you want to communicate with the reviewers
+1. Click on “Create Pull Request” in the PR window.

 ## Summary